BarreiroReSird/taxiProject/README.md

-# vendingMachine
+# taxiProject
-Project about a vending machine, done for Algorithms and Data Structure
+Project about taxi rides, done for Algorithms and Data Structure